-January 19 - A project to build and dedicate a children's play apparatus in Charlottetown Park to the memory of Diana, Princess of Wales was designated as a Municipal Capital Project

-March 13 - Marty Irwin resigned from position of City Manager.
+1998 January 19 - In memory of Princess Diana, a project to build and dedicate a children's play apparatus in Charlottetown Park was designated as a Municipal Capital Project March 13 - Marty Irwin resigned from position of City Manager.

 April 6 - Arbor Creek Park and Budz Green in Arbor Creek and Heritage Park, Heritage Green and Lakewood Park in Wildwood were officially named by City Council.